Annapurna Upanishad: Soul is same in every being

 Verses 1.22 to 1.39 of the text discuss the soul and one's true identity as that "which is the indestructible, infinite, Spirit, the Self of everything, integral, replete, abundant and partless", translates Warrier.
 Self-knowledge is born of awareness, asserts the text, and the soul is Brahmanic bliss, a state of inner calm no matter what, one of contemplation, of tranquil aloneness, of perpetual quiescence.
 It is the mind that craves and clings for objects and sensory impulses, leading to bondage to the object and whoever controls the object, states the text.
 This causes suffering and the lack of true bliss.
 The awareness of this inner process, the attenuation of such mind, and the refocussed concentration on the soul leads to "inner cool" and "self love".

 The Upanishad states that just like one walks through an active crowd in a market, aware only of one's loved ones and goals, and unaware of those unrelated, in the same way, the one with self-knowledge is like a village in the forest of life.

 A Self-knower is not swung either by sorrow or by joy, he beholds all living beings as his own self, he fears no one, and other people's possessions means nothing to him.
 They are inwardly withdrawn, and to them the city, the country side and the forest are spiritually equivalent.
 They have an inner thirst, asserts the Upanishad, and the world is forever interesting to those with self-knowledge.

 Who am I?

 The Annapurna Upanishad, through sage Ribhu in verse 1.40, asks the yogin to introspect, "who am I? how is the universe brought about? what is it? how does birth and death happen?"
-It is these sort of questions, asserts the text, that leads one to investigate one's real nature, cure meaningless feverishness of mind, and comprehend the temporariness of life.
+It is this sort of questions, asserts the text, that leads one to investigate one's real nature, cure meaningless feverishness of mind, and comprehend the temporariness of life.
 Renounce all the cravings and objects, obliterate all clingings, states the text in verses 1.44 to 1.57, and assimilate the answers that remain.
 Mind is the source of bondage, mind liquidates mind, and mind helps attain freedom, asserts the text.
 The one with self-knowledge is even-minded, states verse 1.54.